woodie/nanoserver-ruby/README.md

 Ruby on nano server is a dynamic, reflective, object-oriented, general-purpose, open-source programming language.

+The `microsoft/nanoserver` base image has a small footprint, but does not include graphics libraries or the .NET Framework.
+The 7-Zip utility and Chocolatey package manager don't currently work on Nano because they requir .NET.
+Further, most EXE installers and all MSI installers don't work on Nano.
+The `microsoft/windowscoreserver` has none of these issues, but the footprint is ten times larger.

+    REPOSITORY                        SIZE
+    microsoft/nanoserver           1.02 GB
+    microsoft/windowsservercore   10.20 GB

+Fortunately, multi-stage build is the perfect solution.
+We can install everyting into a `microsoft/windowscoreserver` container, and then copy the bits we need into a `microsoft/nanoserver` container.
+The `nanoserver-ruby` image is small and should work fine for most applications, but we can always fall back to using the `windowscoreserver-ruby` image as long as we have ample resources.

+    REPOSITORY                        SIZE
+    nanoserver-ruby                1.52 GB
+    windowsservercore-ruby        10.80 GB

-The `windowscoreserver` image does everything we need, but it's a behemoth.
-The `nanoserver` image is a fraction of the size, but installers and package managers fail.
-Docker for Window Community Edition has no support for sharing host volumes, so getting installed files out of a `windowscoreserver` container is not obvious.
-Fortunately, using a multi-stage build is the perfect solution.
+Docker for Window Community Edition has no support for sharing host volumes, so using multi-stage build to copy files between containers is game changing.

-Note: This will only build on a Windows machine with ample memory and disk space.

     +------------------------------------+
-    |  FROM microsoft/nanoserver as base |--+
+    |  FROM microsoft/nanoserver as nano |--+
     +------------------------------------+  |
                                             |
     +----------------------------------+    |